Aliases for PIK3C2G Gene

 GeneCards Summary for PIK3C2G Gene

-PIK3C2G (Phosphatidylinositol-4-Phosphate 3-Kinase, Catalytic Subunit Type 2 Gamma) is a Protein Coding gene.
-Among its related pathways are Regulation of actin cytoskeleton and ERK Signaling.
-GO annotations related to this gene include phosphatidylinositol binding and 1-phosphatidylinositol-4-phosphate 3-kinase activity.
-An important paralog of this gene is PIK3CB.
+PIK3C2G (Phosphatidylinositol-4-Phosphate 3-Kinase Catalytic Subunit Type 2 Gamma) is a Protein Coding gene.
+Diseases associated with PIK3C2G include Spermatogenic Failure 17 and Viral Labyrinthitis.
+Among its related pathways are mTOR Pathway and Glycerophospholipid biosynthesis.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
+An important paralog of this gene is PIK3C2B.

 Generates phosphatidylinositol 3-phosphate (PtdIns3P) and phosphatidylinositol 3,4-bisphosphate (PtdIns(3,4)P2) that act as second messengers.
 May play a role in SDF1A-stimulated chemotaxis (By similarity).